 This Offering Memorandum contains a brief overview of the Group's principal activities and organizational structure and selected financial data concerning the Group.
-For further information on the Group's core businesses, organizational structure and most recent financial data, please refer to the 2024 Universal Registration Document incorporated by reference herein.
+For further information on the Group's core businesses, organizational structure and most recent financial data, please refer to the 2025 Universal Registration Document and the First Amendment to the 2025 Universal Registration Document incorporated by reference herein.